 Stationary

-Each iteration of the test will be conducted to ensure that the device’s outputs are valid within reason.
+Each iteration of the test was conducted to ensure that the device’s outputs are valid within reason.
 The most important iteration of the test is the one evaluating the output when the sensor is stationary.
-This will allow to evaluate the drift that may be present in the measurements.
-The test will also be preformed on the other sensors; the accelerometer and the magnetometer.
-For both of these sensors the outputs will be evaluated against the manufactures specifications.
+The group was then able evaluate the drift that may be present in the measurements.
+The test was also preformed on the other sensors; the accelerometer and the magnetometer.
+For both of these sensors the outputs were evaluated against the manufactures specifications.
 Paying particular attention to the stationary measurements to evaluate any transients that may be present when the device is not in motion.

 IMU Board Testing and Verification

-PCB verification and testing is necessary to ensure the proper connections are present to mitigate any continuity errors that may be present prior to software testing.
-The continuity testing that is to be conducted will be done in two phases.
+PCB verification and testing was necessary to ensure the proper connections are present to mitigate any continuity errors that may be present prior to software testing.
+The continuity testing conducted was done in two phases.
 Phase one involves testing the PCB by itself, with out any components soldered to the board.
 This testing is done strictly to test that the connections are correct and that there were no manufacturing errors or defects.
-The second phase of the testing will involve soldering the components to the board and more or less verify the solder connections are valid.
-Phase one will involve a continuity check that will involve using a multimeter that is set to measure resistance.
+The second phase of the testing involved soldering the components to the board and more or less verify the solder connections are valid.
+Phase one involves a continuity check that involves using a multimeter that is set to measure resistance.
 The two probes are then set on either end of the traces that are to be evaluated.
 To determine the continuity the following rules are followed: if the multimeter reads an infinite resistance then there is an open.
 If the multimeter measures a resistance other than infinite then the connection is valid.

 IMU Testing

 IMU testing is necessary to verify device design and coding methodologies that were utilized.
-As with the other aspects of testing that has been discussed there are multiple phases.
-The first phase consist of testing and simulating the software that is being utilized to orient the aircraft.
-Mathlab’s simulink has been chosen as the tool of choice to simulate the software’s feedback control loop.
-This will also aide in the design process by testing and subsequently modifying the system.
-SImulink allows the user to specify the plant that is being used to model the system and test the frequency response of the modeled system.
-This will greatly aide in optimizing the system.
-The PI controller that was discussed in the design section utilized coefficients for the proportional and integral terms.
-These terms may be derived theoretically and tested using simulation.
-The testing methodology that is going to be used is called the Ziegler–Nichols and is used to derive the PI terms are as follows.
-First the group will derive the coefficients by using simulink to acquire the frequency response of the P term, as it is adjusted.
-The group then continuously adjust the proportional term until it has reached its maximum gain, which corresponds to oscillation at the output.
+The group derives the coefficients through the single axis testing to The group then continuously adjusts the proportional term until it has reached its maximum gain, which corresponds to oscillation at the output.
 This point of maximum gain can be used to derive the integral term through the following equation.